Concepts¶

 |---|---|

-This is just a suggestion - use cards however you like!
+This is just a suggestion — use panels however you like, and add more as needed.

 Learn more in the Multi-Instrument Guide